Should your small business join a local chamber of commerce?

 Their mission states, "As the state's leading business advocate and resource, the Ohio Chamber of Commerce aggressively champions free enterprise, economic competitiveness, and growth for the benefit of all Ohioans."

-Any business, small or large, can become a member of this organization if they hail from Ohio.
+Small or large businesses can become a member of this organization if they hail from Ohio.

 The Greater Cleveland Partnership, Cleveland's Chamber of Commerce, is one of the largest metropolitan chambers in the United States.